 A look at what has been happening in practice

-In recent weeks, it is our experience that short court hearings have been proceeding on audioconferencing or videoconferencing platforms, enabling the usual progress of intellectual property dispute resolution to continue.
+It has been our experience that short court hearings have been proceeding on audioconferencing or videoconferencing platforms, enabling the usual progress of intellectual property dispute resolution to continue.

 Practice regarding the handling of more complex hearings, such as trials involving cross-examination of witnesses, is of course in the early stages and can be expected to develop.

-So, for example, the Patents Court has recently vacated the date of a trial to hear and determine the 'FRAND' aspects of the Conversant v Huawei standards essential patent dispute.
+So, for example, the Patents Court vacated the date of a trial to hear and determine the 'FRAND' aspects of the Conversant v Huawei standards essential patent dispute.
 This is a case that has attracted considerable interest from non-parties.
 The judge was concerned that fundamental aspects of a common law trial, including the need for it to be conducted in public and the opportunity for cross-examination of witnesses, would not be adequately met by Conversant's proposal that the court deal with the dispute largely on the papers.

 Attendance at court hearings by third parties